 2. You may notice that you struggle to make certain mudras.
+Beginners might find some of the positions quite coplicated.
 Perhaps you can do a mudra with one hand but not with the other, or you need to use one hand to support the other before you can do the mudra.
 In that instance, simply do what you need to do to perform the mudra comfortably.
 If you can only make a mudra with one hand while using the other for support, that is fine.

 3. The more you practice the mudras the more comfortable you will be with them and the less pain you will have in corresponding parts of your body.

-4. But bear in mind, mudras do not need to be performed perfectly to have effect.
+4. But bear in mind, they do not need to be performed perfectly to have effect.
 Do your best, and trust that the more you practice the easier it will become.

-6. As with meditation, when you practice a mudra you should have good posture.
+6. As with meditation, mudras require good posture.
 Make sure your spine is in good alignment and that your entire body is relaxed with no tension (except for some specific yoga mudras, like the Maha mudra above, that intentionally use tension in the body).